nodejs/i18n/guides/GETTING_STARTED.md

   - [nodejs/i18n](https://github.com/nodejs/i18n) - create issue/PR if you have not language specific question
   - l10n repositories and teams - for language/team specific questions, find full list in [teams guideline](https://github.com/nodejs/i18n/blob/master/TEAMS.md)

-Feel free to choose most comfortable way for your goals, but we'd like to recommend to use GitHub for most cases.
-It's standardized and controlled by Node.js community.
+Feel free to choose what's most comfortable for you, but we recommend using GitHub issues for most cases as it's standardized and controlled by the Node.js community.

-Localization process for each language have specific questions, that should be discussed and agreed somewhere, and for these reasons we've created l10n teams for each current active locale.
-Main aim is to gather people interested in taking part in the translation process in one place, so that it can be used as a source of help when problems/doubts arise during the translation process.
+The localization process for each language can have specific questions that should be discussed somewhere.
+For this reason we've created l10n teams for each current active locale.
+The main goal is to gather people interested in taking part in the translation process in one place so that it can be used as a source of help when problems/doubts arise during the translation process.
 To contact a specific l10n team, all you need is an account on GitHub.

 > NOTE: You don't have to be a member of this group to start translating